pittar-sandbox/nexus3/README.md

 ## Build UBI-Based Nexus 3 from a Dockerfile

-Sonatype also provides a special `Dockerfile.rh.ubi` that can be used to build the image yourself with:
+Sonatype also provides a special `Dockerfile.rh.ubi` that can be used to build the image yourself with in their [official GitHub repository](https://github.com/sonatype/docker-nexus3).
 * [Buildah](https://buildah.io/)
 * [Podman](https://podman.io/)
 * [docker](https://www.docker.com/)